Community Awareness & Education

 Racial Justice Forums

-YWCA Central Carolinas hosts multiple racial justice forums every year where we invite people of all socioeconomic backgrounds, ethnicities, genders, and ages to have open conversations around challenging topics.
+YWCA Central Carolinas hosts multiple racial justice forums every year where we invite people of all socioeconomic backgrounds, ethnicities, genders and ages to have open conversations around challenging topics.
 The free community events draw audiences from all over our community and leave participants with an urgency to take action.
 After each forum, we collect feedback via anonymous surveys.
 Participants frequently say that the forums are extremely eye-opening, informative and give individuals the opportunity to share experiences in a brave space.

 Click here for a list of previous Racial Justice Forums.
+Want to learn more about our next Racial Justice Forum?
+Visit our Events page!

 Grow Your Capacity As A Racial Equity Advocate